 - an appeal committee.

 We will try to resolve your issue with the Yukon Workers' Compensation Health and Safety Board in an informal manner before filing an appeal.

 About the workers' advocate

 The workers' advocate is appointed by the Minister of Justice to advocate on behalf of injured workers.

 The workers' advocate is a member of the public service.
-They are appointed to fulfill the duties outlined in section 109 of the Workers' Compensation Act.
+They are appointed to fulfil the duties outlined in section 109 of the Workers' Compensation Act.

 The main duty of the workers' advocate is to advise workers and the dependents of deceased workers on:

 - determining whether an appeal is warranted, and represent workers at appeal.

 They can also provide information on workers' rights and responsibilities.

 How the advocates can help you